FAIRplus/the-fair-cookbook/content/recipes/introduction/dpia.md

 It merely introduces concepts related to compliance with the GDPR policy and resources that may be used to express essential information in a formal, machine readable way.
-We need to draw the attention of the readership that they should consult with their respective legal representatives to ensure the validatity, accurracy of any representation of legal document statements into RDF.
+We need to draw the attention of the readership that they should consult with their respective legal representatives to ensure the validity, accuracy of any representation of legal document statements into RDF.
 We only documented technical options and a number of possible patterns and resources available.
 It is the responsibility of the implementer to also ensure that the legal information aligns with company practices and interests.